KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-04-07-five-new-boroughs-of-nyc.md

 ---
-title: "New Clusters in the City: The Five Boroughs of NYC by Wellbeing Indicators"
+title: "New Clusters in the City: The Five Boroughs of NYC by Well-being Data"
 date: 2020-04-07
 tags: [exploratory analysis, data visualization, machine learning]
 header: